 Results

-We hypothesize that by propagating from individual mutations sets of AML patients we can infer central components in the AML disease.
+Here should go a par.
+Summarizing the new method and then a sentence saying that you applied it to TCGA data on AML.
 First, we show that we can identify common AML causal genes by synthesizing the individual mutations set propagations and ranking according to propagation scores.
 Second, we show that by integrating results from a personalized knockout process we can infer potential drug targets.

 Calibration